 Exams: There will be one in-class midterm (Wed.
-March 2 in class) and a final exam (Tues.
-May 10, 11:30am-2:30pm) covering material discussed in class and in labs.
+February 28 in class) and a final exam (Tues.
+May 8, 11:30am-2:30pm) covering material discussed in class and in labs.
 You must bring your Cal Student ID to all exams.
 Please check the final exam schedule now so you can make changes to your course enrollments in case you have schedule conflicts or too many final exams on the same day.

-Lab assignments: Lab assignments will be posted on Thursday afternoons, and must be completed during the following week.
-You will be expected to develop, test, and document MATLAB code, and to submit your code electronically via bcourses before 4 PM on the Friday one week after the lab assignment is posted.
-To account for possible bcourses upload traffic jams, there will be a 2-hour grace period.
-There will be no exceptions in accepting late lab assignments after 6 PM, so push the limits of the grace period at your own risk.
-Solutions to assignments will be posted on bcourses the week after the due date.
+Lab assignments: Lab assignments will be assigned weekly and due on Fridays.
+To gain access to the lab assignment on becourses you will first have to complete a reading quiz.
+For each lab assignment, you will be expected to develop, test, and document MATLAB code, and to submit your code electronically via becourses before 12 PM (NOON) on the Friday due date.
+Late assignments can be submitted before 5 PM on Friday with a 25% deduction.
+There will be no exceptions in accepting lab assignments after 5 PM and zero credit will be given.
+Solutions to assignments will be posted on becourses the week after the due date.